CSE232-MSU/CSE232/syllabus.md

 ## Grief Absence Policy

 If there are unfortunate circumstances that would lead you to have unexpected absences, MSU has a [Grief Absence Policy](https://reg.msu.edu/ROInfo/Notices/GriefAbsence.aspx).
-Please contact the Associate Dean, and we will make every effort to aid you in continuing the class after we recieve confirmation from the administration.
+Please contact the Associate Dean, and we will make every effort to aid you in continuing the class after we receive confirmation from the administration.

 ## Resource Center for Persons with Disabilities

-Michigan State University is committed to providing equal opprotunity for participation in all programs, services and activities.
-Requests for acommodations by persons with disabilities may be made by contacting the [Resource Center for Persons with Disabilities](https://www.rcpd.msu.edu/) at 517-884-RCPD.
+Michigan State University is committed to providing equal opportunity for participation in all programs, services and activities.
+Requests for accommodations by persons with disabilities may be made by contacting the [Resource Center for Persons with Disabilities](https://www.rcpd.msu.edu/) at 517-884-RCPD.
 Once your eligibility for an accommodation has been determined, you will be issued an accommodation letter.
 Please present this form to me (Dr. Nahum) at the start of the term, or as early as possible, in a private Piazza post.

 ## Religious Observances

 Accommodations will be made for religious observances if requests are made well in advance.
-Since religious observances are usually known at the beginning of class and assignment due dates are in the schedule, we expect students to request accommodation at the beginning of the semester, but we require that accomadations be requested at least 2 weeks before the observance.
+Since religious observances are usually known at the beginning of class and assignment due dates are in the schedule, we expect students to request accommodation at the beginning of the semester, but we require that accommodations be requested at least 2 weeks before the observance.
 See MSU's [Religious Observance Policy](https://reg.msu.edu/ROInfo/Notices/ReligiousPolicy.aspx) for more details.

 ## Acceptable Use Policy